zotonic/zotonic/doc/manuals/dispatch.rst

 The URL dispatch system
 =======================

-Dispatch rules map URLs to controllers, and vice versa.
+Dispatch rules map URLs to :term:`Controllers <Controller>`, and the other way around.

 A dispatch rule contains a pattern that is matched against the `path` of an incoming request URL.
 They are also used for the reverse action